GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using

 \subsubsection{Time between meal and food bolus, $\Delta t$}

-Prior research \cite{Cameron2009ProbabilisticEM,Corbett2019AMH,Peters2017POSTPRANDIALDO} says nearly $32\%$ T1D patients bolus after or during the meal which is one of the key reasons behind post-meal hyperglycemia.
+Prior research \cite{Cameron2009ProbabilisticEM,Corbett2019AMH,Peters2017POSTPRANDIALDO} says nearly $32\%$ individuals with T1D bolus after or during the meal which is one of the key reasons behind post-meal hyperglycemia.
 So, making suggestions on improving $\Delta t$ may play a key role in improving glycemic control.

 To estimate $\Delta t$, first, the timestamps ($t_{fb}$) for food boluses have been identified from the timeseries data.
 Following two hours of $t_{fb}$, the maximum post-meal glycemic response and its timestamp ($t_{max}$) have been captured.
 Therefore, $BGL_{max} = \max (BGL[t_{fb}:t_{fb}+120])$ and $t_{max} = \arg\max (BGL[t_{fb}:t_{fb}+120])$.
 Since, peak time for glucose level after meal is $72\pm23$ minutes, our assumption is that meal timestamp $t_{meal}=t_{max}-72$ \cite{Daenen2010PeaktimeDO}.
 Hence, we calculate $\Delta t$ using $t_{meal}$ and $t_{fb}$.